radiantearth/stac-api-spec/implementation.md

 5. ISO8601 parse datetime strings using a library such as [pyiso8601](https://github.com/micktwomey/pyiso8601) or [dateutil](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.isoparse).
 Frequently, date libraries built into language standard libraries do not parse ISO8601 datetimes correctly, for example, the built-in Python datetime library does not handle `Z` as a timezone.

 Below are a few examples of valid RFC 3339 datetimes.
-Note the uses of fractional seconds, Z or z as a timezone, positive and negative arbitrary offset timezones, and T or t as a separator between date and time.
+Note the uses of fractional seconds, the use of `.` or `,` as the fractional seconds separator, Z or z as a timezone, positive and negative arbitrary offset timezones, and T or t as a separator between date and time.
 While the RFC3339 spec does not define the required number of fractional seconds, STAC API only requires up to 9 digits be supported.

 - 1990-12-31T23:59:59Z (no fractional seconds, Z timezone)
 - 1990-12-31T23:59:23.123Z (fractional seconds, Z timezone)